NY-508 Rapid Rehousing Policies and Procedures Manual Template

 Continuum of Care Written Standards for Coordinated Entry NY-508

-CoC Written standards is to establish policies and procedures for :
+CoC Written standards, along with Coordinated Entry Policy and Procedure are to establish policies and procedures for :

 - evaluating individuals’ and families’ eligibility for assistance